 Photo from Pixabay

-Photo Father Frost of Belarus in Belovezhskaya Pushcha, in winter (Wikimedia, public domain)
+Photo Grandfather Frost of Belarus in Belovezhskaya Pushcha, in winter.
+(Wikimedia, public domain)

 Billboard in Dimmuborgir national park in Iceland representing Yule lads, who are said to live there.
 (Wikimedia/luisemarg/CC BY-SA 4.0)